Is Customer Service the Same as Customer Experience?

 What is Customer Experience?

 Customer experience encompasses the broader journey a customer undergoes from the moment they first become aware of a brand to the post-purchase phase.
-It includes every touchpoint and every interaction, whether direct, such as a service call, or indirect, like an advertisement they see on television.
+It includes every touchpoint and interaction, whether direct, like a service call, or indirect, such as an advertisement they see on television.

 Customer experience is a holistic construct, summing up the emotions, perceptions, and responses evoked by all interactions with a brand.
 For instance, consider a customer purchasing a smartphone online.
 Their experience begins the moment they start researching brands and models and continues through the purchase process on a website, including the wait for delivery, the unboxing, and then the daily use of the product.
 If they encounter any issues and reach out for customer service, that service becomes just one element of the customer experience.